buddhist-uni/buddhist-uni.github.io/_content/papers/vinaya_huxley.md

 pages: "141--162"
 ---

-> The Vinaya has outlasted Hammurabi and Justinian['s Code] because it is a set of spiritual exercises rather than a legal system.
+> The Vinaya has outlasted Hammurabi and Justinian because it is a set of spiritual exercises rather than a legal system.